 Looking back, and it’s taken a long time to realise this, it’s clear to me that alcohol allowed me to escape from myself, which was necessary because I hated myself and had an incredibly low sense of self-esteem.
-My father rejected me around the age of 12, and I went online looking for what I now realise was paternal love.
-Unfortunately, a series of much older guys, in their 30s/40s, took advantage of my vulnerability in the worst way a human being can.
+My father rejected me around 12, and I went online looking for what I now realise was paternal love.
+Unfortunately, a series of much older guys in their 30s/40s took advantage of my vulnerability in the worst way a human being can.
 Alcohol took away the pain and made me feel confident.
 Even on the last night of my drinking a decade later, it still took away the pain and made me feel confident.

-Despite this, I had no idea that I was a drug addict and I had no idea there was an alternative to living the way I was living.
+Despite this, I had no idea that I was a drug addict and that there was an alternative to living the way I was.
 It just seemed normal to me because I hadn’t ever lived differently.
 It never occurred to me that the drugs and the alcohol, which I thought were the best part of my life, were also what was destroying me.

-I went to visit my best friend in the States in the summer of 2012.
-She had known me for years and had seen my drug use and alcohol consumption get steadily worse.
+I visited my best friend in the States in the summer of 2012.
+She had known me for years and had seen my drug use and alcohol consumption steadily worsen.
 While there, a mutual friend was also visiting, a young, beautiful girl doing a PhD whom I used to party with at school.
 She had been sober for two years in AA and told me what had happened to her.
 My best friend dared to suggest I was behaving like her.
-It took a few months for this to sink in, during which time I partied harder than ever before, doing more and more fucked up shit, and getting more and more paranoid and upset.
+It took a few months for this to sink in, during which time I partied harder than ever before, doing more and more fucked up shit and getting increasingly paranoid and upset.

-Eventually one morning in November, I called my friend to tell her I couldn’t go on.
+Eventually, one morning in November, I called my friend to tell her I couldn’t go on.
 I don’t know that I would have killed myself, but I was that desperate.
-She hung up the phone, and then called back a few moments later.
-She said she had found an AA meeting in the city I was living in, and that she had also booked a taxi to take me there as she knew I wouldn’t go without this prompt.
+She hung up the phone and then called back a few moments later.
+She said she had found an AA meeting in the city I was living in and had also booked a taxi to take me there as she knew I wouldn’t go without this prompt.

 So I went.
-I got to the AA meeting, sat there, cried for an hour and then went home.
+I got to the AA meeting, sat there, cried for an hour, and went home.
 I tried to drink a can of beer but couldn’t.
-That was 7 years ago and I haven’t had a drink or hard drug since.
+That was 7 years ago, and I haven’t had a drink or a hard drug since.

 Being sober is a gift,

 even if sometimes I wish I hadn’t been given it.
 Once I stopped drinking and using drugs, my mind exploded.
-I had to learn how to interact with people, how to deal with family, friends, work, without any escape into substances.
-It was incredibly painful, beautiful, intense.
+I had to learn how to interact with people, how to deal with family, friends, and work without any escape into substances.
+It was incredibly painful, beautiful, and intense.

-I’ve made peace with my family, my dad (who wore pride trainers this past summer to show me his support), most days I’ve let go of the abuse.
-It’s not over yet but I feel much more secure in myself and have found intimate relationships to be less terrifying than they once were.
+I’ve made peace with my family, my dad (who wore pride trainers this past summer to show me his support), and most days, I’ve let go of the abuse.
+It’s not over yet, but I feel much more secure in myself and have found intimate relationships to be less terrifying than they once were.
 And I’ve no doubt that if I hadn’t stopped when I did, I would be dead.
 So on this basis, I’m grateful.

 My sponsor, a wonderful woman I met many years ago in AA who has guided me through my recovery, told me once that I should wear life like a loose garment.
-I am able to do this now.
-Most days I feel joy to be alive and to be living the life I live.
-And I try to pass this on to whoever I can who’s open to it.
+I can do this now.
+Most days, I feel joy to be alive and live the life I live.
+And I try to pass this on to whoever is open to it.
 Pretty sure I piss a lot of people off, but there we go.

 I don’t think there’s a right or wrong way to live.

-We are all on our own journeys, we all have own experiences, pains, loves etc. I needed to drink and use drugs to survive.
-And I was only able to stop those things when I was ready to and able to see that there was an alternative.
+We are all on our own journeys; we all have our own experiences, pains, loves, etc. I needed to drink and use drugs to survive.
+And I could only stop those things when I was ready to and see that there was an alternative.